Our Board members are hugely committed volunteers whose work is the basis of much of our activity.

 David spent most of his working life in educational publishing and was a director for nearly twenty years before taking early retirement in 2001.

 He is married with four grown-up children and was chair of governors of their local primary school for many years.
-In recent times he has been Finance Manager of his local church and was a founder member and chair of the Green Christian Milton Keynes local group which continued to meet until 2018.
+In recent times he has been Finance Manager of his local church and was a founder member and chair of the Green Christian Milton Keynes local group.

 Hannah Malcolm